ShubhamDubeyy/Route-To-Toor/SSRF.md

 # Welcome to the Blog!
 Hi!
-I'm Shubham Dubey and this is my first blog in which i will try to explain post exploitation techniques of old famous Web-Attacks.
+I'm Shubham Dubey and this is my first blog in which i will try to explain post exploitation techniques of old famous Web-Attacks.Let's start with SSRF and will continue the series.

 # SSRF